 - Museum: Royal Air Force Museum London

 - Established: 1972

 The Royal Air Force Museum London is arranged over six hangars and the following themes:

 - Hangar 1 – RAF Stories and First to the Future

 - The main point of entry to the Museum.

 - Covers the first 100 years 1918-2018 of the RAF and explores the people of the RAF and the changes in technology.

 - Exhibits on the earliest days of flight on the site of The London Aerodrome, through to the formation of the independent Royal Air Force in 1918.

 - Hangars 3 and 4 – The Historic Aircraft Hangars

-- Highlights the aircraft of the Second World War and the Cold War.
-It includes original Battle of Britain fighter aircraft: the Hawker Hurricane, Messerschmitt Bf 109 and Supermarine Spitfire; helicopters, and Cold War jet aircraft.
+- It highlights the aircraft of the Second World War and the Cold War.
+It includes the original Battle of Britain fighter aircraft: the Hawker Hurricane, Messerschmitt Bf 109 and Supermarine Spitfire, helicopters, and Cold War jet aircraft.